cokeBeer/goot/README.md

 ```
 MATCH (source:Source),(sink:Sink {name:"os/exec.CommandContext"}),p=(source)-[*7]->(sink) RETURN p
 ```
-We can get a graph like this: (the red nodes are sink, the brown nodes are intra function and the green nodes are source)
+We can get a graph like this: (the red nodes are sink, the brown nodes are intra functions and the green nodes are source)
 ![](assets/images/workhorse.png)
-Which reveals two taint paths from source to `os/exec.CommandContext`, the same as [CVE-2021-22225](https://hackerone.com/reports/1154542)
+Which reveals two taint paths from source to sink `os/exec.CommandContext`, the same as [CVE-2021-22225](https://hackerone.com/reports/1154542)
 ## Use as a framework
 To use goot as a framework, first create two structs implementing  `pkg/toolkits/scalar.FlowAnalysis` interface

 ```go
 // FlowAnalysis represents a flow analysis